-(6) Saharan Air Layer Experiment: This is a multi-option, single aircraft experiment which uses GPS dropwindsondes launched from the NOAA WP-3D aircraft flying at 400 mb or, if available, from the NOAA G-IV at 200 mb to examine the thermodynamic structure and characteristic strong low-level wind surge of the Saharan Air Layer (SAL) and its potential impact on tropical cyclone (TC) genesis and intensity change.
-This experiment is designed to study the mechanisms by which the SAL's embedded dust silicates, thermodynamic properties, and low-level wind surge affect Atlantic tropical cyclone genesis and intensity change.
-The GPS sonde drop points will be pre-selected using information from the UW-CIMSS/HRD GOES SAL tracking product that can identify suspended dust silicates and dry lower tropospheric air that are characteristic of the SAL.
-The goal of this experiment is to better understand how the low-level wind surge, lower tropospheric dry air, and suspended dust silicates associated with the SAL affect Atlantic TC activity.
+(6) Saharan Air Layer Experiment: This is a multi-option, single aircraft experiment which uses GPS dropwindsondes launched from the NOAA WP-3D aircraft flying at ~500 mb to examine the thermodynamic structure and characteristic strong low-level wind surge of the Saharan Air Layer (SAL) and its potential impact on tropical cyclone genesis and intensity change.
+The GPS sonde drop points will be selected using information from the UW-CIMSS/HRD GOES SAL tracking product that can identify suspended dust silicates and dry lower tropospheric air that are characteristic of the SAL.
+The goal of this experiment is to better understand how the low-level wind surge, lower tropospheric dry air, and suspended mineral dust associated with the SAL affect Atlantic TC activity.